thundernixon/make-list-of-cool-words/README.md

 ## Usage

+Check if you have Python 3 by opening a command line and running `python3 --version`.
+If you get an error message, [here's how to install Python 3](https://wsvincent.com/install-python3-mac/).

+Once you have Python 3:

 1. Download the zip of this repo, then open the folder in a text editor like VS Code or Sublime Text
 2. Replace the `source-text.txt` with whatever source text you have
 3. In `make-set-of-cool-words.py`, update the top two variables as necessary